Nuggets vs. Suns: Odds, spread, over/under - Western Conference Semifinals Game 5

 Nuggets vs. Suns Betting Trends

-- The Suns outscore opponents by two points per game (posting 113.6 points per game, 17th in league, and giving up 111.6 per contest, sixth in NBA) and have a +170 scoring differential.

-- These teams average 229.4 points per game between them, 1.9 more than this game's over/under.
+- The teams combine to score 229.4 points per game, 1.9 more points than this matchup's total.

-- Combined, these teams give up 224.1 points per game, 3.4 fewer points than this matchup's total.
+- These teams surrender 224.1 points per game combined, 3.4 points fewer than this matchup's over/under.

-- Denver has compiled a 44-36-2 ATS record so far this year.

 - Phoenix is 42-39-1 ATS this year.